 Did you know?
 The Mayflower II was built in Brixham, England and funded by private donations.
 It represented the alliance between the UK and US for collaboration during WW2.
-The ship has just recently returned to Plymouth after multiple year long restoration in Mystic, CT.
+The ship has just recently returned to Plymouth after a multiple year long restoration in Mystic, CT.

 On the same pier (the Frazier State Pier) you will find several excursion boats and the fast ferry to Provincetown.
 Keep walking along Water Street or stop to explore the many tourist shops, restaurants, and ice cream stores line the harbor.

-Two Mile Walk option: take a left on Memorial Drive after the Hedge House, home of the Plymouth Antiquarian Society.
+Two Mile Walk (shorter) option: take a left on Memorial Drive after the Hedge House, home of the Plymouth Antiquarian Society.
 Continue to Court Street where you will turn left and enjoy ‘downtown’ Plymouth.